-36. Both councils recognise the importance of business continuity management so they are able to respond to an emergency or disruption.
-Our arrangements meet the requirements of the Civil Contingencies Act 2004 and provide peace of mind that either council can still provide essential services to residents following a disruption.
+36. This Council recognises the importance of business continuity management so it is able to respond to an emergency or disruption.
+The Council's arrangements meet the requirements of the Civil Contingencies Act and provide peace of mind that the Council can still provide essential services to residents following a disruption.